Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

 ## Logging off a cloud instance

-Logging off your instance is a lot like logging out of your local computer: it stops any processes that are currently running, but doesn't shut the computer off. **AWS instances accrue charges whenever they are running, even if you are logged off**.
+Logging off your instance is a lot like logging out of your local computer: it stops any processes that are currently running, but doesn't shut the computer off. **Be aware that AWS instances accrue charges whenever they are running, even if you are logged off**.
+Today, however, you do not need to worry about this.

 To log off, use the `exit` command in the same terminal you connected with.
 This will close the connection, and your terminal will go back to showing your local computer: